 where $\eta^{*}$ is the optimal value of:

 However, this problem is hard to solve.
 We alternatively solve the sub-optimal problem: for a given $\eta > 0$, we wish to find an admissible policy $\pi$ such that

-We say that a policy $\pi$ satisfying the above condition is $\eta$-optimal.
-More intuitively, if a policy is $\eta$-optimal, then an external force $f$ can get a performance decay at most $\eta \|f\|_2$.
+We define a policy $\pi$ satisfying the above condition as $\eta$-optimal.
+More intuitively, if a policy is $\eta$-optimal, then an external force $f$ can get a performance decay up to $\eta \|f\|_2$.
 Additionally, we wish the disturbances to be effective, which means that it can maximize the cost of policy with limited intensity.
 Therefore, for a policy $\pi$, and a discount factor $0\leq \gamma_2 < 1$, the target of $\mathbf{d}$ is to maximize: